NeKoRoSYS/NKRsys-Mobile-Input-Handling/README.md

 <br>

 ## Sponsorship
-I'd really appreciate it if someone were to donate me some cash.
 I am an aspiring software and game developer that currently do stuff solo, and I need funding to motivate me to do a lot better on my tasks so that I could deliver way better content.
 Donating is not a must, but it will be immensely cherished and appreciated!

 <br>